recalledz/project-start/docs/23-raids.md

 * A red alert briefly appears on screen when a raid starts.
 * Raiders attack the Water orb, reducing its stored energy.
 * All disciples rush to intercept raiders as soon as they appear.
-* Raiders now chase nearby disciples instead of continuing toward the Water orb and stop to attack when within 50&nbsp;px.
+* Raiders continue heading toward the Water orb but halt if a disciple enters a 50&nbsp;px radius, attacking while in range.
 * All disciples immediately pause their current task to join the defense.
 * After the raid ends, disciples automatically resume their previous work assignments, even if they were incapacitated at the start of the raid.
 * Each disciple seeks the nearest enemy and engages in melee when in range.